diagonal-finance/sdk-be/README.md

     const checkoutSessionInput: ICreateCheckoutSessionInput = {
         customerId: "de49e7f2-bc33-4f4f-a3ae-c1207b02819c", // Immutable ID of your customer.
 Should not be email nor phone number.
         packageId: "1",
-        chainIds: [Config.ChainId.Mumbai], // Optional.
+        allowedChains: [Config.ChainId.Mumbai], // Optional.
 Can be used to limit to specific chains on runtime.
         cancelUrl: new URL(`${YOUR_DOMAIN}/cancel`),
         successUrl: new URL(`${YOUR_DOMAIN}/success`),
     };